A local’s bucket list for Tennant Creek

 Delve into the culture and art of the local Warumungu people at Nyinkka Nyunyu Art and Culture Centre, its displays of Warumungu and Barkly region artworks and artefacts are amazing.
 You can also purchase your own piece to take home.
 To learn more book a guided tour and afterwards relax with a cuppa in the Jajjikari bush food garden café or wander through the arid zone gardens with an audio tour and learn about the plants, landscape and life here for local Aboriginal people.

 A must for serious four-wheel-drive and outdoor adventurers is the Davenport Ranges National Park.
-The network of tracks across its 1120 square kilometres is ideal for soaking up the serenity, unwinding, cooling off in pristine waterholes and camping under the Territory’s thousand-star sky.
+The network of tracks across its 1,120km2 area is ideal for soaking up the serenity, unwinding, cooling off in pristine waterholes and camping under the Territory’s thousand-star sky.
 The area is also home to hundreds of waterbirds, fish, wallabies, Bustards and Bush Turkeys.

 Where to eat